PrefectHQ/prefect/docs/concepts/schedules.md

     For longer intervals, like a daily schedule, the interval schedule will adjust for DST boundaries so that the clock-hour remains constant.
 This means that a daily schedule that always fires at 9am will observe DST and continue to fire at 9am in the local time zone.

-## RRuleSchedule
+## RRule

-An `RRuleSchedule` supports [iCal recurrence rules](https://icalendar.org/iCalendar-RFC-5545/3-8-5-3-recurrence-rule.html) (RRules), which provide convenient syntax for creating repetitive schedules.
+An `RRule` scheduling supports [iCal recurrence rules](https://icalendar.org/iCalendar-RFC-5545/3-8-5-3-recurrence-rule.html) (RRules), which provide convenient syntax for creating repetitive schedules.
 Schedules can repeat on a frequency from yearly down to every minute.

-`RRuleSchedule` uses the [dateutil rrule](https://dateutil.readthedocs.io/en/stable/rrule.html) module to specify iCal recurrence rules.
+`RRule` uses the [dateutil rrule](https://dateutil.readthedocs.io/en/stable/rrule.html) module to specify iCal recurrence rules.

 RRules are appropriate for any kind of calendar-date manipulation, including simple repetition, irregular intervals, exclusions, week day or day-of-month adjustments, and more.
 RRules can represent complex logic like: